 Which TV shows are doing the best?
 The worst?
 Cancelled or renewed?
 Wondering how your favorite series are doing in the ratings?
 Here are the season average ratings of the 2020-21 network TV shows — through the end of week 16 (Sunday, January 10, 2021).

-ABC shows (so far): 20/20, American Housewife, America’s Funniest Home Videos, The Bachelor, Black-ish, Bless This Mess, The Conners, Dancing with the Stars, Emergence, Fresh Off the Boat, The Goldbergs, The Good Doctor, The Great American Baking Show, The Great Christmas Light Fight, Grey’s Anatomy, How to Get Away with Murder, A Million Little Things, Mixed-ish, Modern Family, The Rookie, Schooled, Shark Tank, Single Parents, and Stumptown.
+ABC shows (so far): 20/20, America’s Funniest Home Videos, American Housewife, The Bachelor, The Bachelorette, Big Sky, Black-ish, Card Sharks, Celebrity Family Feud, Celebrity Wheel of Fortune, The Chase, The Con, The Conners, Dancing with the Stars, Emergency Call, For Life, The Goldbergs, The Good Doctor, The Great Christmas Light Fight, Grey’s Anatomy, The Hustler, Match Game, A Million Little Things, Press Your Luck, The Rookie, Station 19, Supermarket Sweep, and Who Wants to Be a Millionaire.